poseidon/matchbox/Documentation/ignition.md

 ## Fuze Configs

 Ignition 2.0.0+ configs are versioned, *machine-friendly* JSON documents (which contain encoded file contents).
 Operators should write and maintain configs in a *human-friendly* format, such as CoreOS [fuze](https://github.com/coreos/fuze) configs.
-As of `bootcfg` v0.4.0, Fuze configs are the primary way to use CoreOS Ignition.
+As of `matchbox` v0.4.0, Fuze configs are the primary way to use CoreOS Ignition.

 The [Fuze schema](https://github.com/coreos/fuze/blob/master/doc/configuration.md) formalizes and improves upon the YAML to Ignition JSON transform.
-Fuze provides better support for Ignition 2.0.0+, handles file content encoding, patches Ignition bugs, performs better validations, and lets services (like `bootcfg`) negotiate the Ignition version required by a CoreOS client.
+Fuze provides better support for Ignition 2.0.0+, handles file content encoding, patches Ignition bugs, performs better validations, and lets services (like `matchbox`) negotiate the Ignition version required by a CoreOS client.

 ## Adding Fuze Configs

-Fuze template files can be added in the `/var/lib/bootcfg/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
+Fuze template files can be added in the `/var/lib/matchbox/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
 Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with group metadata, selectors, and query params.

-    /var/lib/bootcfg
+    /var/lib/matchbox
      ├── cloud
      ├── ignition
      │   └── k8s-controller.yaml